 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-Step 1 – Saute the Veggies
+Step 1 – Sauté the Veggies

 Add the oil to a medium skillet over medium heat.
 Then, add the chopped broccoli and shallots; saute until broccoli is slightly tender.

-Tip: sometimes, after the shallots or onions are soft, I add one tablespoon of water to help the broccoli soften faster.
+Tip: Sometimes, after the shallots or onions are soft, I add one tablespoon of water to help the broccoli soften faster.

 Step 2 – Prepare The Egg-Free Quiche Mixture

 Mix the ricotta, cornstarch, heavy cream, garlic powder, onion powder, salt, black pepper, ground mustard, and baking powder in a bowl.
-Then, add the ¾ cup cheese and broccoli and mix until evenly distributed.
+Then, add the ¾ cup of cheese and broccoli and mix until evenly distributed.

 Step 3 – Bake